jadwigo/bolt-deployer-recipe/README.md

 ### On your machine

 Install deployer from https://deployer.org/ on your machine.
+Install this repository with `git clone git@github.com:jadwigo/bolt-deployer-recipe.git ny_directory` and `cs my_directory` to get into the correct place.

 Make sure the `hosts.yml`, `.my.cnf` and `deploy.php` files exist

+Optionally you can create a `.bolt.yml` and `config_local.yml` file in the same directory.

 ### On example.com